 I was recently invited to a pool party, but instead of looking forward to cooling off in this hot humid weather, I was more concerned about my staple feature, my curls, being in contact with chlorine.
-Between sun exposure and the chemical overload in the pool, all I really want to rock out is my latest Victoria Secret vibrant green bathing suit, without committing a fashion crime wearing a swim cap!
+Between sun exposure and the chemical overload in the pool, all I really want to rock out is my latest bikini, without committing a fashion crime wearing a swim cap!
 I researched to see what others were doing to protect their natural curls from chlorine and to my dismay I came across a few shocking suggestions such as rinsing hair with club soda, dissolving aspirin pills in warm water and rinsing your hair with them and even baking soda rinses.
 Now, I could take a leap of faith with anything but my hair!

 Since I refuse to risk its health on baking soda and drugs, I want to share a few simple and effective solutions to protect your curls from chlorine:

 1. Rinse your hair thoroughly before you hop in the pool.

 It is common for people to skip this minor but important detail.
 The truth is, if we rinse our hair and rinse it well, saturating our hair with water before entering the pool means the less chlorine our hair will absorb because it’s already full of water.
 Ever notice how once a sponge soaks up as much water as it can retain, the rest just runs over?
 Exact same concept applies to your hair, so a thorough pre-rinse will go a long way!

 2. Rinse your hair thoroughly after you emerge from the pool.